 The Fund will, under normal circumstances, invest at least 80% of its total assets in securities of the Index.
-The Index is designed to track the performance of companies that derive at least 50% of their revenue and/or assets from (i) mining, exploration, development, or production of nickel ("Nickel Mining Companies"); (ii) investments in nickel that represent all or a significant portion of their assets, and/or (iii) supplying nickel (together with Nickel Mining Companies, "Nickel Companies").
-The Index generally consists of from 20 to 35 constituents.
-Under normal circumstances, the Fund will invest at least 80% of its net assets, plus the amount of borrowings for investment purposes, in Nickel Mining Companies.
+The Index is designed to track the performance of companies that derive at least 50% of their revenue and/or assets from mining, exploration, development, or production of lithium.
+The Index generally consists of from 40 to 50 constituents.
 This investment policy may be changed without shareholder approval, upon 60 days' notice to shareholders.

-The universe of eligible index components includes exchange-listed equity securities of companies that have or expect to have a significant portion of their business operations related to nickel.
+The universe of eligible index components includes exchange-listed equity securities of companies that have or expect to have a significant portion of their business operations related to lithium.
 Such companies are identified through the use of a proprietary selection methodology that may include a review of industry publications, sell side research, and fundamental research, as well as meetings with management.
 Companies in this eligible universe are included in the Index subject to the following restrictions:

-- All securities must have a company level minimum free float market capitalization of \$30 million to become components of the Index and must maintain a minimum free float market capitalization of \$25 million to remain in the Index.
-New and existing index constituents must have an Average Daily Traded Value of at least USD \$20 thousand. - As of the semi-annual index selection dates, (i) the weighting of the largest individual company, by free float market capitalization, may not exceed 24% of the value of the Index, (ii) the aggregate weighting of any remaining companies over 5% of the value of the Index is capped at 25%, (iii) the weighting of no other individual company may exceed 4.75% or be less than 0.30% of the value of the Index, and (iv) the aggregate weighting of any security with assets and/ or revenues greater than 25% but less than 50% tied to the nickel industry is capped at 15%.
+- All securities must have a company level minimum free float market capitalization of \$40 million to become components of the Index and must maintain a minimum free float market capitalization of \$25 million to remain in the Index.
+New index constituents must have an Average Daily Traded Value of at least USD \$100 thousand, while existing index constituents must have an Average Daily Traded Value of at least USD \$50 thousand over the preceding 3-month period. - As of the semi-annual index selection dates, (i) the weighting of each of the 5 largest individual companies, by market capitalization, may not exceed 9.75% of the value of the Index, or 48.75% in aggregate, (ii) the weighting of no other individual company may exceed 4.75% or be less than 0.30% of the value of the Index, and (iii) the aggregate weighting of any security with assets and/or revenue greater than 25% but less than 50% tied to the lithium industry is capped at 15%.
 At each step, the excess weight is redistributed pro-rata to each Index Component that has not already reached a previous weighting cap.
 This is a free float adjusted market cap-weighted index.
-An intensity score is calculated for each company to determine the percentage of revenue that is attributable to nickel.
+An intensity score is calculated for each company to determine the percentage of revenue that is attributable to lithium.
 For stocks without revenue, or for which revenue is not an appropriate characteristic, the intensity score is given at 50%.
 Free float market capitalization is used to weight companies with an intensity score greater than 50%.
-Companies with an intensity score of 25% - 50% are given an adjusted market capitalization by multiplying the intensity score and its free float market capitalization, and the company's weight in the Index is determined by its adjusted market capitalization. - If multiple share classes exist for a company, the following preference order is followed: - If the company is already included in the Index, the existing share class is retained. - In all other cases, the most liquid share class is considered for inclusion in the portfolio.
+Companies with an intensity score of 25% 50% are given an adjusted market capitalization by multiplying the intensity score and its free float market capitalization, and the company's weight in the Index is determined by its adjusted market capitalization. - If multiple share classes exist for a company, the following preference order is followed: - If the company is already included in the Index, the existing share class is retained. - In all other cases, the most liquid share class is considered for inclusion in the portfolio.